rorykoehein/warx/README.md

 ### Option 2: keep a list of these types in a single file
 - pro: it's easy to see which client-actions will be sent to the server and which server actions will be sent to the client in one spot
-- con: needs a separate list of
+- con: needs a separate list of actions

 ### Option 3: ditch shared actions, for special messages
 - pro: separate client and server actions